woonsocket/bqbl/docs/rules.md

 [the original Grantland rules](http://grantland.com/the-triangle/introducing-grantlands-bad-quarterback-league/) from 2011.

-Rule changes for 2016:
+Rule changes for 2017:

-* Limit ABQBL DH usages to 6 times per season
-* Sacks worth 1 point each
-* Extend Special Tebow rules to apply to Manziel as well
-* Trump-related 24/7 points
+* Street free agent points are now 24/7 points.
+The bonus is 35 points on the first time a team starts a given player, rather than 20 (on-field) points every time they start.

 ## General rules